DEGW was founded as an architectural and space planning consultancy specialising in workplace design.

 - Chris Alcock (Paper)

-Archive, memory and materiality: An exploration through the DEGW archive
+Archive, memory and materiality: An exploration through the DEGW archive: 16 June 2017

-As part of the London Festival of Architecture 2017, the event comprises a walk at Broadgate and a pop-up exhibition.
-DEGW's contribution to the material fabric of London, through projects such as Broadgate and their consultancy for clients in the financial and professional services sectors will be explored.
+As part of the London Festival of Architecture 2017, this event comprised a walk at Broadgate and a pop-up exhibition.
+DEGW's contribution to the material fabric of London, through projects such as Broadgate and their consultancy for clients in the financial and professional services sectors were explored.

-Join DEGW members and others involved in the development of Broadgate on a walk through the area, as we gather stories about the project, enriching the archive in a participatory manner.
-The walk will be framed through anchor points in the Broadgate area, prompting contributors to discuss DEGW's work and Broadgate in general.
+DEGW members and others involved in the development of Broadgate hosted a walk through the area, gathering stories about the project, enriching the archive in a participatory manner.
+The walk was framed through anchor points in the Broadgate area, prompting contributors to discuss DEGW's work and Broadgate in general.

-Alongside the workshop, a pop-up exhibition will be displayed at the Special Collections, Museum of English Rural Life.
+Alongside the workshop, a pop-up exhibition was displayed at the Special Collections, Museum of English Rural Life.

 "DEGW: Five Decades and a Glimpse of the Future - Practice by Learning, Learning through Practice"